StockSharp/doc/en/topics/api/strategies/parameters.md

 In the example above, the parameter will be optimized in the range from 10 to 200 with a step of 10.

-## Using Parameters in a Strategy
+## Using Parameters in Strategy

-Strategy parameters are used just like regular properties:
+Strategy parameters are used like regular properties:

 ```cs
 protected override void OnStarted(DateTimeOffset time)